 We will frequent mountain tops and ridges that offers magnificent views of the bare and original nature.
 This volcanic region will constantly remind us of the origin of earth.
 It’s about meeting nature’s forces, her deep peace and silence upon her nevertheless ever vibrant energy, always in the presence of glaciers and majestic mountains, that are inaccessible most of the year.
 Not to forget the delicate and brave flora and fauna that thrives in these remote circumstances.

-Ulrica Norberg, international master yoga teacher, author and lecturer along with Maria Söderholm, international adventure guide, will be your leaders in company with passionate and experienced local guides.
-This unique ultimate adventure expedition is a collaboration with the local Icelandic adventure company Alkemia.
+Ulrica Norberg, international master yoga teacher, author and lecturer along with Maria Söderholm, international adventure trip leader, will be your leaders in company with passionate and experienced local guides.
+This unique ultimate adventure expedition is a collaboration with the local Icelandic adventure tour company Alkemia.

 Your accommodations will be as varied as the landscape, as you will enjoy your well-earned sleep in a modern hotel as well as in a mountain hut and in an eco/village.
 Our journey culminates with gratitude for new friends and wild places.